syncfusion-content/wpf-docs/wpf/SfDiagram/Annotation/PositioningAndAppearance.md

 ### How to change the editing mode

-Diagram allows you to show the annotation in view or edit mode while loading the diagram elements by using `Mode` property of `AnnotationEditorViewModel`class.
+Diagram allows you to show the annotation in view or edit mode while loading the diagram elements by using the `Mode` property of `AnnotationEditorViewModel`class.

 {% tabs %}